Artif3xx/ImageDatasetAPI/ReadMe.md

 information and other useless stuff will be ignored.
 We focus on the camera settings and other information about how the image was taken.

+### Apple Shortcuts

-The simples way is to use a apple shortcut for this.
+The simples way is to use a shortcut for this.
 You simply need to select an image and send it to the api.
 The Metadata will be extracted on the server.

-*if possible, the shortcut is available in this repository*
+You can find some example shortcuts in the `shortcuts` folder.

 ## Getting Images